edwardchalstrey1/biocomputing_2/frontend/doc/frontend-documentation.md

 The front end is developed to display the detailed information about the genes on the given chromosome -Chromosome 18 based on the user selection.

-## Requirements:  A server set-up, python 3
+## Requirements:  A server set-up and python 3

 ## File structure: